sukhneersingh/image-classifier-inceptionV3-tensorflow/README.md

 ##Requirements
 - Tensorflow
+- python

 ##Usage
 - Change path(retrain_dir) to tensorflow retrain directory in script "retrain-tensorflow.sh"
-- Run the script retrain-tensorflow.sh
+- Run the script "retrain-tensorflow.sh"
-- Run the label_image script to label the image. python /tf_files/label_image.py <path_to_file>
+- Run the label_image.py python script with argument as path to image.

 This script uses pre built model inceptionV3 and retrain tensor flow with new categories of images for prediciton.